Niir Project Consultancy Services

 Branding and Marketing

-Investment and Profitability
+Investment and Profits

 Moringa powder, for example, is sold at premium prices on both the domestic and international market.
 You can reach profitability in the first two-years by building a solid supply chain.